ermshaua/claspy/README.md

 <img src="https://raw.githubusercontent.com/ermshaua/claspy/main/segmentation_example.png" />

 ClaSP accurately detects the number and location of changes in the motion sequence (compare green vs red lines) that infer its segmentation (the different-coloured subsequences).
 It is carefully designed to do this fully autonomously.
 However, if you have domain-specific knowledge, you can utilize it to guide and improve the segmentation.
 See its <a href="https://github.com/ermshaua/claspy/blob/main/claspy/segmentation.py">parameters</a> for more information.

+## Examples

+Checkout the following Jupyter notebooks that show applications of the ClaSPy package:

+- <a href="https://github.com/ermshaua/claspy/blob/main/claspy/notebooks/tssb_evaluation.ipynb">ClaSP evaluation on the "Time Series Segmentation Benchmark" (TSSB)</a>

 ## Citation